kaetowjj/Gnome-Extension-Energy-Rate-Indicator/readme.md

 ## Installation

 1. Clone or download this repository to your local machine.
-2. Copy the `power-rate-indicator@yourusername` folder to `~/.local/share/gnome-shell/extensions/` directory.
+2. Copy the `energy-rate-indicator@kaetowjj.gmail.com` folder to `~/.local/share/gnome-shell/extensions/` directory.
 You may need to create the `extensions` directory if it doesn't exist.
 3. Restart GNOME Shell by pressing `Alt + F2`, entering `r`, and pressing `Enter`, or by logging out and logging back in.

 ## Usage